-Securities Finance 2012
+Securities Finance 2013

 Published by

 Law Business Research Ltd

 87 Lancaster Road

-London, W11 1QQ, UK
+London, W11 10Q, UK

 Tel: +44 20 7908 1188

 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2012

-No photocopying: copyright licences

-do not apply.
+© Law Business Research Ltd 2013 No photocopying: copyright licences do not apply.

 ISSN 1744-0939

-me information provided in this publication is general and may not apply in a specific situation.
-Legal advice should along a specific situation.
-Legal advice should along a specific situation based on the information provided.
+The information provided in this publication is general and may not apply in a specific situation.
+Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
+No legal advice is being given in the publication.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of May 2012, be advised that
+Although the information provided is accurate as of April 2013, be advised that this is a developing area.